-The Governing Board can still perform functions it has delegated.
-This enables the Governing Board to take decisions on matters that are discussed at meetings on functions that have been delegated.
+The Board of Trustees can still perform functions it has delegated.
+This enables the Board of Trustees to take decisions on matters that are discussed at meetings on functions that have been delegated.

-Any individual or committee to whom a decision has been delegated must report to the Governing Board in respect of any action or decision made.
+Any individual or committee to whom a decision has been delegated must report to the Board of Trustees in respect of any action or decision made.